NotAPenguin0/Andromeda/Roadmap.md

     - [X] model loading creates a new blueprint entity
     - [X] loading model into scene copies the blueprint into the real ecs
 - [ ] Asset hot-reloading
+- [ ] Remove STB as it doesn't support DDS.

 ## UI/Editor